April 2, 2020 0 Comment

 2. Lack of open communication

-Hence, this can build their sense of distrust and even makes them feel disengaged and undervalued.
+Hence, this can build their sense of distrust and even make them feel disengaged and undervalued.

 3. Growing discord between employees